Claims for VA Disability Benefits

 • The claimant can go to an RO and have a VA employee assist with filing the claim.
 To find the nearest RO, use the Veterans Affairs National Facilities Locator (https://www.va.gov/directory/guide/home.asp) or call the VA toll free at 1-800-827-1000.

-• Of course, the claimant can work with an accredited representative or agent (https://www.benefits.va.gov/vso/index.asp).
+• The claimant can work with an accredited representative, attorney, or agent who can apply on behalf of the claimant (https://www.benefits.va.gov/vso/index.asp).

 Claims for service-connected compensation benefits go into the national work queue (NWQ).
-The NWQ was fully implemented in 2016.
 It allows the VA to have underused VA regional offices adjudicate claims when the local office has a backlog.
 It also means that local representatives, such as service officers, lose contact with the VA raters who decide most claims.
 Also, when a decision is made, the service officer is not notified.
-He or she is expected to search a database to find the notification letter, but the representative has not been notified that a decision is made.
+He or she is expected to search a database to find the notification letter.
 We advise advocates to urge their clients to send them copies of all VA correspondence.

 If basic eligibility is established, the VA begins to develop the evidence necessary to prove the claim.
 For example, the VA may try to obtain important records missing from the veteran’s claims file, and may write to the veteran to ask for more information or evidence.